rhomobile/rhomobile-docs/eb/en/edge/api/videocapture.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Specifies the number of milliseconds of video to capture.
-This is the maximum number of milliseconds of video to capture when the &lsquo;start&rsquo; method is called if not interrupted with the &lsquo;stop&rsquo; method.
-The duration cannot be set to less than 1000 milliseconds, if a value of less than 1000 milliseconds is specified, the interval will be defaulted to 5000 milliseconds.</p>
+Specifies the number of milliseconds of video to capture.
+This is the maximum number of milliseconds of video to capture when the 'start' method is called if not interrupted with the 'stop' method.
+The duration cannot be set to less than 1000 milliseconds, if a value of less than 1000 milliseconds is specified, the interval will be defaulted to 5000 milliseconds.
 ####Params
 <p><strong>Default:</strong> 5000</p>
 ####Access